ngtranthanhtoan/business-301-executive-leadership/executive_leadership_301_chapter_4.md

 ---

 ## Pitfalls to Avoid
+In capital allocation, watch out for:
-- **Pet projects** — Investments survive because of politics, not ROI.
+- **Pet projects** — Investments that survive because of politics, not ROI.
 - **Spread too thin** — A dozen small bets instead of 3–5 bold ones.
 - **Late kill** — Waiting too long to stop a failing project.
 - **Starving the core** — Over-investing in the shiny new while the cash engine weakens.